kkdt/qrmi/README.md

 RabbitMQ will facilitate the routing and the communication infrastructure.
 One of the goal is to make the best attempt to keep communication logic decoupled from the application logic.

+## API-Enforced Rabbit Interfaces

+To facilitate service discovery, communication over RabbitMQ will be enforced by APIs.
+There are "exporter" classes and "locator" classes in `qrmi-core` project.

+* Exporter binds an API to RabbitMQ, attaching the underlying implementation.

+* Locator look up an API on RabbitMQ, returning a stub/proxy of the interface for remote access.

 # Initial Thoughts

 1. Java RMI registry design/pattern